M-A-G-U-S/blood-moon/part-1.md

 "Leave him alone!", guffawed the dzsad.
 "Can'tcha see he's teasing you?"

-The dimwit slowly straightened up, stepped closer to the people huddling, and falteringly looked for a place among them.
-He was made handsome, yet seemingly, the gods, to whom proud fejtartás - holding of his head
-            demeanor?
+Slowly, the dimwit straightened up, stepped closer to the huddled up group, and falteringly looked for a place among them.
+He was made handsome, yet seemingly the gods, who were responsible for his even features, gray eyes, and proud posture<sup>N</sup>, deemed him undeserving of these gifts.
+A nerve on his left cheek - perhaps since childhood - would spasmodically tense up, or start to twitch now and then.
+Oftentimes his lips would curl up in a strange, lopsided smile, and at such occasions, without a doubt in his attempts to preserve dignity, even his motions grew hesitant.
+He would waver now and again but it appeared that only years of experience spent in great halls is keeping him being saved (<strike>keeps saving him</strike>) from falling<sup>N</sup> - that he was continually able to stay on his feet was even more vexing for the observer.